haltu/muuri/README.md

 ### dragSort

 Triggered when the grid is sorted during drag.
-Note that this has nothing to do with the `grid.sort()` method and won't be triggered when the `.sort()` method called.
+Note that this event is not triggered when `grid.sort()` called.
 This is specifically triggered when the dragging causes the sorting.
 Additionally, this is only triggered when the sorting happens within the current grid, not when an item is dragged into another grid.

 **Arguments**